-If you’re recording an oral history interview with a videocamera, here are some secrets for success.
+If you’re recording an oral history interview with a camera or smartphone, here are some secrets for success.

-• To avoid awkwardness (or worse, a post-interview surprise discovery that you weren’t taping, after all), make sure you’re comfortable using the camera before the interview.
+- To avoid awkwardness (or worse, a post-interview surprise discovery that you weren’t recording, after all), make sure you’re comfortable using the camera or phone before the interview.

-• Use a tripod for the videocamera and make sure it’s placed in the least distracting spot you can find.
+- Use a tripod for the camera or smartphone, and make sure it’s placed in the least distracting spot you can find.

 - Pick a room that’s brightly lit, or use lots of lights to ensure the best quality picture.
 But don’t have the subject sit in front of a window, which will cause everything in front of it to photograph too dark.
 Do a “screen test” with the subject to make sure the lighting is acceptable.

 - Purchase a good microphone and test it as well.

 - Have visual materials ready (photographs, artifacts, historical documents) so you can get these items on the video when the narrator begins talking about them.